 Caitlin has been a Hockey ambassador for the US Olympic Committee’s “Team for Tomorrow” program, helping to lead the charge in spreading the Olympic spirit through volunteerism.
 She has raised over $16,000 for the Susan G Komen foundation, has continued her extensive work in community service in New England and has been a volunteer with Habitat for Humanity.
 Now as a retired hockey player, she is still giving back to the sport by becoming a board member for the fledgling Women’s pro league the CWHL to help it grow in the United States and serves as an ambassador for You Can Play and Athlete Ally Principle 6.

-All American Speakers is a speakers bureau and booking agency providing information on booking Caitlin Cahow for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Caitlin Cahow speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Caitlin Cahow for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Caitlin Cahow speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Caitlin Cahow, an inspirational motivational speaker. bio for Caitlin Cahow agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Caitlin Cahow